spineight/algorithmsAndDataStructures/__MAIN__/README.md

 [leetcode/arrays/kClosestPointsToOrigin](../leetcode/arrays/kClosestPointsToOrigin.hpp)

 ## Recursion
+### General ideas
+With recursion we go depth first and once reach a base case start unwinding
 ### understanding
 Great explanation at Stanford CS 106B (2008) by Julie Zelenski: `/run/media/oleg/TOSHIBA EXT/cs106b_2008_ProgrammingAbstractionsStanford`
 Every recursion problem can be mapped to one of the following types: